-Tom Ford, better known for his work as a fashion designer, debuted in filmmaking four years ago with A Single Man – the cinematic adaptation of Christopher Isherwood‘s beloved novel.
-Working closely with cinematographer Eduard Grau, Ford embellished the film with an art house feel that many considere artificial and blank, while others see in it a touching work of art.
-Whether you see A Single Man as a feature-length commercial or as one of 2009’s best films, Ford’s impeccable sense of style is always worth watching.
+Tom Ford, better known for his work as a fashion designer, had his filmmaking debuted four years ago with A Single Man – the cinematic adaptation of Christopher Isherwood‘s beloved novel.
+Working closely with cinematographer Eduard Grau, Ford embellished the film with an art house feel that some consider artificial and blank, while others recognise it as a touching work of art.
+Whether you see A Single Man as a feature-length commercial or as one of 2009’s best films, Ford’s impeccable sense of style is unquestionable.

-Capturing the allure of the 1960s Los Angeles from color to costume design and set decoration, was the task at hand for Ford and Grau.
-Research included numerous covers of Life Magazine, the work of noted fashion photographer Bob Richardson, and the cinematography of numerous other films like American Beauty, The Graduate, and Chinatown.
+To capture the allure of 1960s Los Angeles from color to costume design and set decoration was the task at hand for Ford and Grau.
+Research included numerous covers of Life Magazine, the work of noted fashion photographer Bob Richardson, and the cinematography of numerous other movies like American Beauty, The Graduate, and Chinatown.

 The film revolves around George, an English professor still deeply mourning the loss of his partner, Jim.
-As his will to live grows weaker, he begins to plan his own suicide, while capturing every detail of his last days alive.
-The overall sadness and apathy that taints his every living moment is only intensified in contrast by rare and sudden bursts of emotion — or rather, desire.
-Visually, the mood changes are marked by a not so subtle transition from the desaturated look that dominates most of the film, to extremely vivid and warm colours that may or may not put a faint smile on George’s lethargic face.
+As his will to live grows weaker, he begins to plan his own suicide and capturing every detail of his last days alive.
+The overall sadness and apathy that taints his every living moment is only intensified in contrast by rare and sudden bursts of desire.
+Visually, the mood changes are marked by a not so subtle transition from the desaturated look that dominates most of the film, to the extremely vivid and warm colours that may or may not put a faint smile on George’s lethargic face.